ismaelharunid/lark/README.md

 # Lark - a modern parsing library for Python

-lots of
-stuff

-more
-stuff

-and even more \
-stuff

 Parse any context-free grammar, FAST and EASY!

 **Beginners**: Lark is not just another parser.
 It can parse any grammar you throw at it, no matter how complicated or ambiguous, and do so efficiently.
 It also constructs a parse-tree for you, without additional code on your part.